 The new stations will take inspiration from the past and from the local area but have a fresh modern twist.
-The work, at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel, Canary Wharf and Custom House will be on a scale not seen since the Jubilee Line Extension opened in 1999.
+The work, at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel, Canary Wharf, Custom House and Abbey Wood will be on a scale not seen since the Jubilee Line Extension opened in 1999.

 For passengers these new stations will deliver a vastly improved travelling experience, larger station entrances and ticket halls, more space and easy access to Crossrail and other transport services.
 Crossrail will boost London’s rail capacity by ten per cent, delivering new journey opportunities, faster journey times and up to 24 trains per hour between Paddington and Whitechapel during the peak.

 London has a glorious railway design history that ranges from the Brunel-designed Paddington station, through Charles Holden’s Tube stations of the 1920s and 1930s to the revival of St. Pancras International.
 Crossrail intends to build on this design legacy and create cost-effective stations fit for the 21st Century while regenerating local communities.